mohammed-nurulhoque/surov/README.md

 # suro-v

 A tiny RISC-V processor that implements RV32I + Zicntr* + Zba.
 Uses a multi-cycle architecture where each instruction takes 2-4 cycles.
 Large shifts take additional cycles through a multi-stage shifter that can shift up to 3 bits per cycle.
+No interrupts or privilaged instructions.

 *Zicntr is basic cycle counter only - time returns cycle count, no higher performance counters.